aau-claaudia/hpc/docs/ucloud/expanded-application-guide.md

 #### Step 6: Enter all project participant email addresses

-All persons that well participate in the project should have their email addresses included in the email address fields at the bottom of the form
+All persons that will participate in the project should have their email addresses included in the email address fields at the bottom of the form

 <!-- ![Add DeiC project number and WorkZone case number if relevant](/assets/img/UCloud/expanded-application-guide/ucloud-expanded-project-application-image-08.png){.standard_image_width}  -->